Skip to Content

 For the adults, caffeine and alcohol can dehydrate you and make jet lag worse.
 They can prevent you from staying awake or falling asleep when you need to, making it harder to shift circadian rhythms.

-a cup of herbal tea in your hotel room can help you sleep when your jetlagged. this pot and cup have cubes of sugar with them.
+A cup of herbal tea in your hotel room can help you sleep when your jetlagged.
+This pot and cup have cubes of sugar with them.

 Drinking a lot of water is the best thing but for variety you can also drink herbal tea, natural fruit juices or lightly fizzy drinks like flavored seltzer.
 If you need a bit of a lift, peppermint tea can perk you up without a caffeine kick.
 Beware of soda, which can have caffeine, way too much sugar or heavy carbonation that can make you feel bloated, which also disrupts sleep.